JEMeyer/Neural.NET/README.md

 # Neural.NET
 .NET libarary used to implement and train neural networks using C#

-For a full demo, including how to package MNIST data for the network, this repo shows usage of the library: https://github.com/JEMeyer/Neural.NET-MNIST
+For a full demo, including how to package MNIST data for the network, this repo shows usage of the library: https://github.com/JEMeyer/MNIST-Neural.NET
-* Look at the TestRunner.cs file

 # Basic usage
 ## Creating the network